 Saturday, 1 October 2011

-This redeveloped warehouse is located along Roachford Street, in the inner city suburb of Erskineville, just off King Street in Newtown.
+This fomer warehouse built in the 1930s is located along Rochford Street, in the inner city suburb of Erskineville, just off King Street in Newtown.
 The giant mouth, complete with teeth and a tongue poking out, is perched on the facade.
 There are no signs on the building that might offer any clues about this mystery object.